Peasants to Puddles

 George & Jane's eldest son, another George Lowth, also married in 1825 in Grantham, to Mary Rilett.
 Their first child Mary was born in Grantham, but they must have quickly moved to Carlton Scroop where their subsequent 8 other children were born and where they remained for the rest of their lives.
 This George Lowth was an agricultural labourer, but he was also described in 1871 as the clerk to the parish, suggesting he too had at least some education.
 Miraculously for the time, all George & Mary's children survived to adulthood and married, meaning there must be an awful lot of Lowth descendants out there.
-One son in particular intrigues me - William Lowth born in 1830 seems to have been labourer all his life, yet 2 of his children were born in India.
-How did a labourer from Lincolnshire end up having children in India?
+Although most of the family remained in Lincolnshire, one son ventured a bit further afield.
+William Lowth born in 1830 married in Ireland and then his first 3 children were born in India.
+For the remainder of his life he seemed to have been a labourer, but it looks like he may have been in the army when younger, to be so well-travelled.
 By 1881 they were all back in Carlton Scroop and the rest of the children were born there.
-If anyone can throw any light on this one, I'd love to hear about it.
 Sadly 2 of this William's sons died in WW1.
-The elder of the two - James Francis Alexander Lowth is commemorated on and I hope to do another one soon for his brother Harold.
+The elder of the two - James Francis Alexander Lowth is commemorated on and his younger brother Harold on

 The family tree below summarises what I know about this branch of the Lowth family.
 It is hopefully reasonably accurate, but if you spot any errors, or any relatives, please feel free to E-mail me